TamaniWolf/ClanBot/README.md

 Note that you will need to set up some external applications:

 #### Discord bot application
-Your Discord bot needs to be registered as an application, and you will need a bot token  (`DISCORD_BOT_TOKEN` in Clanbot .env).
+Your Discord bot needs to be registered as an application, and you will need a bot token  (`DISCORD_BOT_TOKEN` in .env).

 Follow [this guide](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token) for more information.